Merișani-Drăganu oil field

 The Merișani-Drăganu oil field is an oil field located in Merișani and Drăganu communes in Argeș County.
 It was discovered in 1967 and developed by Petrom.
 It began production in 1968 and produces oil.
-The total proven reserves of the Merișani-Drăganu oil field are around 21 million barrels (2.92×106tonnes), and production is centered on 800 oilbbl/d.
+The total proven reserves of the Merișani-Drăganu oil field are around 21 million barrels (2.92 million tonnes), and production is centered on 800 oilbbl/d.